-Choosing the right bike for your riding goals will make a big difference in your satisfaction with the bicycle you buy.
+Choosing the right bike for your riding goals will make a big difference in your satisfaction with biking as a whole.

 1. Where do you plan on riding your bike?

 Generally, bikes are designed to ride on specific terrain and will perform best when riding on the appropriate terrain for the bike.
-For example, a mountain bike is less efficient on a paved road and road bike would not get you very far on a dirt trail.
+For example, a mountain bike is less efficient on a paved road and a road bike won't get you very far on a dirt trail.
 The good news is, because of all variations in terrain there are many different styles of bikes to match.

-For most bicycle purposes there are three categories of terrain to consider when it comes to purchasing a bike:
+For most bicycle purposes, there are three terrain categories to consider when it comes to purchasing a bike:

-- Paved Surfaces: including streets, sidewalks, and bike paths.
+- Paved Surfaces: streets, sidewalks, and bike paths.

-- Mixed Surfaces: including gravel or packed dirt trails.
+- Mixed Surfaces: gravel or packed dirt trails.

-- Off-road surfaces: including loose dirt or rocky forest trails.
+- Off-road surfaces: loose dirt or rocky forest trails.

 Each of these terrains correlates to several styles of bikes that are ideally suited for that environment.